6 years ago: Powerful tornado leaves behind damage in Kanawha County

 CHARLESTON, W.Va. — On June 24, 2019, an EF1 tornado was confirmed in Kanawha County near Charleston.

-According to the National Weather Service, the tornado touched down near the Kanawha County/Lincoln County line just southwest of Alum Creek and eventully dissipated near downtown Charleston.
+According to the National Weather Service, the tornado touched down near the Kanawha County/Lincoln County line just southwest of Alum Creek along U.S. 119.
+It eventually dissipated near downtown Charleston.

 The NWS also reported that the EF1 tornado produced wind speeds of close to 90 miles per hour.
 It stayed on the ground for approximately 11 miles and had a width of 0.2 miles.